-The expected learning outcomes for the Nationally Recognised Training unit PUAWER008B Confine small workplace emergencies are:
+The expected learning outcomes for the Nationally Recognised Training unit PUAFER008 Confine small emergencies in a facility are:

 ERGT Desired Skills and Knowledge

 It is desirable, but not mandatory, that trainees attend the course with the following skills and knowledge of:

 - company inductions